-As a corollary of this result, we can say the following: if $\mr{dim}[\ml{H}]=2$, a quantum trajectory $\hat{\rho}_{\bm{b};n}$ purifies almost surely, unless $\hat{M}_b$ becomes proportional to unitary for all $b$.
-We note that ($\star$) above is a necessary but not sufficient condition for the breakdown of purification (see the discussion later)\footnote{Note that the statements that ``($\star$) is a necessary condition for the breakdown of purification for almost all trajectories" and ``purification for almost all trajectories holds unless ($\star$) occurs" are equivalent (contraposition with each other).}.
+As a corollary of this result, we can say the following: if $\mr{dim}[\ml{H}]=2$, a quantum trajectory $\hat{\rho}_{\bm{b};n}$ purifies almost surely, unless $\hat{M}_b$ is proportional to a unitary operator for all $b$.
+We note that ($\star$) above is a necessary but not sufficient condition for the breakdown of purification (see the discussion below)\footnote{ Note that the statements that ``($\star$) is a necessary condition for the breakdown of purification for almost all trajectories'' and ``purification for almost all trajectories holds unless ($\star$) occurs'' are equivalent (contrapositives of each other). }.

-While the above result is for the discrete-time case, a similar property can be discussed for quantum trajectories under continuous-time measurement~\cite{barchielli2003asymptotic,benoist2021invariant}.
-For example, for the case with the quantum jump process in Eq.~\eqref{stochasticeq}, the purification of quantum trajectories occurs almost surely unless a similar condition with above ($\star$), where $\hat{M}_b$ is replaced with $\hat{L}_b$, holds.
+While the above result is for the discrete-time case, a similar property can be discussed for quantum trajectories under continuous-time measurement~\cite{barchielli2003asymptotic, benoist2021invariant}.
+For example, for the case of the quantum jump process in Eq.~\eqref{stochasticeq}, the purification of quantum trajectories occurs almost surely unless a condition similar to ($\star$) above, where $\hat{M}_b$ is replaced by $\hat{L}_b$, holds.